Looking for support for your finance function? Book a time with an expert.

 • Monitor sub-recipient spending of government funds

 This oversight function helps maintain public trust in government operations and ensures that taxpayer dollars are used appropriately.
+They are looking out for any discrepancies or instances of fraud and abuse.

 Policy Development and Implementation